Can Dogs Eat Grapes? NO — Toxic and Potentially Fatal

 Are raisins more dangerous than grapes for dogs?

 Yes.
 Raisins are concentrated dried grapes — the same toxin load is packed into a much smaller volume.
-A small box of raisins is extremely dangerous.
+A small box of raisins may represent a serious exposure.
 Never give raisins, currants, or any dried grape product to dogs.

 My dog ate one grape.
 What do I do?